Spaniards: Languages

 Languages spoken in Spain include Spanish (castellano or español) (74%), Catalan (català, called valencià, in the Valencian Community) (17%), Galician (galego) (7%), and Basque (euskara) (2%).
 Other languages with a lower level of official recognition are Asturian (asturianu), Aranese Gascon (aranés), Aragonese (aragonés), and Leonese, each with their own various dialects.
 Spanish is the official state language, although the other languages are co-official in a number of autonomous communities.

 Peninsular Spanish is typically classified in northern and southern dialects; among the southern ones Andalusian Spanish is particularly important.
 The Canary Islands have a distinct dialect of Spanish which is close to Caribbean Spanish.
-The Spanish language is a Romance language and is one of the aspects (including laws and general "ways of life") that causes Spaniards to be labelled a Latin people.
+The Spanish language is a Romance language and is one of the aspects (including laws and general "ways of life") that causes Spaniards to be labelled a Romanic people.
 Spanish has a significant Arabic influence in vocabulary; between the 8th and 12th centuries, Arabic was the dominant language in Al-Andalus and some 4,000 words are of Arabic origin, including nouns, verbs and adjectives.
 It also has influences from other Romance languages such as French, Italian, Catalan, Galician or Portuguese.
 Traditionally, the Basque language has been considered a key influence on Spanish, though nowadays this is questioned.
-Other changes are borrowings from English and other Germanic languages, although English influence is stronger in Latin America than in Spain.
+Other changes are borrowings from English and other Germanic languages, although English influence is stronger in the Americas than in Spain.

 The number of speakers of Spanish as a mother tongue is roughly 35.6 million, while the vast majority of other groups in Spain such as the Galicians, Catalans, and Basques also speak Spanish as a first or second language, which boosts the number of Spanish speakers to the overwhelming majority of Spain's population of 46 million.

 Spanish was exported to the Americas due to over three centuries of Spanish colonial rule starting with the arrival of Christopher Columbus to Santo Domingo in 1492.
 Spanish is spoken natively by over 400 million people and spans across most countries of the Americas; from the Southwestern United States in North America down to Tierra del Fuego, the southernmost region of South America in Chile and Argentina.
-A variety of the language, known as Judaeo-Spanish or Ladino (or Haketia in Morocco), is still spoken by descendants of Sephardim (Spanish and Portuguese Jews) who fled Spain following a decree of expulsion of practising Jews in 1492.
+A variety of the language, known as Judaeo-Spanish or Ladino (or Haketia in Morocco), is still spoken by descendants of Sephardic Jews who fled Spain and Portugal following a decree of expulsion of practising Jews in 1492.
 Also, a Spanish creole language known as Chabacano, which developed by the mixing of Spanish and native Tagalog and Cebuano languages during Spain's rule of the country through Mexico from 1565 to 1898, is spoken in the Philippines (by roughly 1 million people).